-If you are an SME, you won’t need to pass any financial impact test and you can access the JSS even if the pandemic has only had an impact on a small part of your business.
-Similarly, if you are required to close your premises then it seems that you will be able to apply under the extended JSS without passing any financial impact test.
+If you are an SME, you won’t need to pass any financial impact test and you can access the JSS Open even if the pandemic has only had an impact on a small part of your business.
+Similarly, if you are required to close your premises then you will be able to apply under the JSS Closed without passing any financial impact test.

 Which employees can we put on the scheme?

-Under the JSS extension for closed businesses, the employee must have stopped work altogether (see below).
+Under the JSS Closed, the employee must have stopped work altogether (see below).

 Does the employee need to have been furloughed to be put on the JSS?

 No. The JSS is open to employers even if they have not previously used the furlough scheme and employees do not necessarily have to have been furloughed in order to be put into the JSS.
-This is the case for both the general JSS and the JSS expansion for closed business premises.
+This is the case for both the JSS Open and the JSS Closed.